PwLDev/winboom/README.md

 <details>
 <summary>Why did you make this?</summary>

-I was heavily bored at my home and with nothing to do, so I remembered that once, a long time ago, I wrote a russian roulette code in Python to BSOD Windows, so I reused that code and translated it to C++.
+I was heavily bored at my home and with nothing to do, so I remembered that once, a long time ago, I wrote a russian roulette code in Python to BSOD-crash Windows, so I reused that code and translated it to C++.
 </details>

 <details>